Sergio Ramos joins Messi in leaving PSG

 "Everyone at the club wishes him all the best," Al-Khelaifi added.

-The announcement comes less than 24 hours before PSG's final game of the Ligue 1 season as they host Clermont.
+The announcement came less than 24 hours before PSG's final game of the Ligue 1 season as they host Clermont.

-Ramos follows Argentina's 2022 World Cup winner Messi in leaving the Parc des Princes with reports also linking Brazil's Neymar with a departure.
+Ramos follows Argentina's 2022 World Cup winner Messi out of the Parc des Princes door with reports also linking Brazil's Neymar with a departure.

-The ex-Sevilla defender won Ligue 1 twice in Paris, playing 57 games and his PSG contract ends on June 30.

 "Tomorrow is a special day, tomorrow I will say goodbye to another stage of my life, goodbye to @psg," Ramos said on social media.